 Her birthday is somewhere between early August and October, 1962 (if anyone knows and can confirm the exact date, please email me -- we need to know when to celebrate!)
 She is 5'2" tall.
 She was married to American journalist Lee Patrick Sullivan for two years, but they have since divorced.
 She is currently based in New York.

 ATTENTION!
 I am NOT Daljit Dhaliwal.
 This is an unofficial fan site.
 Also, I can't forward messages to her.
 Sorry.
-If you would like to contact Daljit, try the producer of her show Wide Angle WNET New York or through her show Foreign Exchange.
+If you would like to contact Daljit, try going through her shows Worldfocus or Foreign Exchange.

 Appearances of, and news pertaining to, Daljit Dhaliwal.